Andezion/Encryption/MTF/README.md

 The move-to-front transform is a reversible sequence transform that maintains an ordered list of symbols and outputs the index of each symbol while moving that symbol to the front.
 MTF is often used as a preprocessing step before entropy coding to exploit locality.

 **Implementation:**
-- Implementations and tests may be present in C++ and Rust subdirectories.
+- Implementations and tests may be present in C++ subdirectory.

 **Algorithm (brief):**